benwestrate/license-lister/README.md

 # license-lister
-List all Depended on Modules and List there license type
+List all Depended on Modules and List their license type

 ## Install
 ```bash